 The Red Schoolhouse remained open for area students until 1969.

 Before I-40 bypassed this old stretch of the road in 1978, Valentine was called home to several hundred residents.
-Both locals and travelers alike often stopped at Bert’s Country Dancing Bar for a little two-steppin’ and a couple of brews.
+Both locals and travelers often stopped at Bert’s Country Dancing Bar for a bit of two-steppin’ and a couple of brews.

-It was also during Valentine’s better days that thousands of Valentine cards and messages would flood into the tiny contract post office for its heart-shaped postmark.
-That too ended when tragedy occurred on the afternoon of August 15, 1990.
-Unfortunately, even in the smallest of towns, murder and mayhem can be found.
-On that day, 44-year-old Jacqueline Ann Grigg was working when a short stocky white man robbed the post office of its cash and left poor Jacqueline dying on the floor from a gunshot wound.
+During Valentine’s better days, thousands of Valentine’s cards and messages would flood into the tiny contract post office for its heart-shaped postmark.
+That ended when a tragedy occurred on the afternoon of August 15, 1990.
+Unfortunately, even in the smallest towns, murder, and mayhem can be found.
+On that day, 44-year-old Jacqueline Ann Grigg was working when a short, stocky white man robbed the post office of its cash and left poor Jacqueline dying on the floor from a gunshot wound.
 Before long, Jacqueline’s husband bulldozed the building and left the area.
 The Valentine postmark was retired to the Kingman post office, where you can still get your special cards postmarked with the heart-shaped cancellation.

 Route 66 travelers can continue their journey westward for about five miles to the old mining town of Hackberry.